panoply/spx/readme.md

 ### Fetching

-Pages are fetches using XHR opposed to the Fetch API.
-Because we are dealing with HTML there is no benefit of using Fetch over XHR.
-The main
+Pages are fetches using XHR opposed to the Fetch API as we are dealing with HTML requests there is no benefit of using Fetch over XHR.

+### Pre-fetching

+TODO

 ### Rendering